jenniferhamrita/jenniferhamrita/README.md

 - 👋 Hi, I’m @jenniferhamrita
-- 👀 I’m interested in Data Science, Business Analytics, AI and Machine Learning
+- 👀 I’m Data Science Beginner
-- 🌱 I’m currently learning Data Science with Python
+- 🌱 I’m currently learning Data Science in Simplilearn
-- 💞️ I’m looking to collaborate on Data Science with Python projects
+- 💞️ I’m looking to collaborate on Data Science with Python and R Programming projects
 - 📫 How to reach me jennifer.hamrita@gmail.com

 <!---